btjimerson/btjimerson-charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo btjimerson` to see the charts.

-## Install e-commerce demo
+## Install ashtabula demo app

-To install the ecommerce-demo chart, first create a file called values.yaml and override certain values.
+To install the ashtabula chart, first create a file called values.yaml and override certain values.
 At a minimum, these values should be set:

  * `global.activeProfile`
  * `payments.stripeApiKey`